 ii.
 Failure to abide by the terms set forth in the Authorized Payment Plan may result in cancellation of the plan and account delinquency.

 iii.
 Student accounts that are not paid or deferred by the payment due date are subject to a $100 late fee.

 iv.
 Corrective Actions.
 UNCSA reserves the right to take the following measures as a result of delinquent accounts.
-Corrective actions should be taken in the order presented below to ensure fair and equitable application of policy.
+Corrective actions should be taken in the order presented below to ensure fair and equitable application of regulation and policy.